Nutrient Depth Profiles

 Total phosphorus (TP) concentrations generally increased with depth.
 TP concentrations were elevated in the hypolimnion (lower layer of water in a stratified lake) from early spring through summer.
 Phosphorus increases in the hypolimnion can be caused by internal loading or result from the decomposition of algal cells and other organic matter settling from higher levels in the water column.
 Inflows of cold runoff water, which have a higher density than warmer, surface waters and sink to the bottom as they enter a lake, can also directly increase hypolimnetic nutrient concentrations, especially in Reservoirs.

-Total phosphorus is made up of both particulate and dissolved phosphorus.
+TP is made up of both particulate and dissolved phosphorus.
 Particulate phosphorus includes both inorganic material, such as soil particles and clay minerals, and organic phosphorus, which includes particulate forms such as algal cells and plant fragments.
 Total dissolved phosphorus includes dissolved organic and inorganic material.
 Dissolved inorganic phosphorus is usually reported as soluble reactive phosphorus, which represents the bioavailable form of phosphorus.
 The reactive or bioavailable forms of nutrients are readily available for uptake by algae or cyanobacteria.

 Hey!
 This page is interactive.